Binghamton University’s Guiding Principles

 Face Coverings/Cloth Face Coverings

-Anyone in a Binghamton University (or University affiliated) space (including buildings, grounds, shared laboratory areas, conference rooms, hallways, restrooms, elevators, parking structures, etc.) must wear a face covering or mask that covers both nose and mouth at all times, except when alone in a private room, private office, private vehicle, cubicle space when appropriate social distancing can be maintained, walking in a more isolated area with no other people in proximity, or when exercising outside when appropriate social distancing can be maintained.
+Anyone in a Binghamton University (or University affiliated) space (including buildings, grounds, shared laboratory areas, conference rooms, hallways, restrooms, elevators, parking structures, etc.) must wear a face covering or mask that covers both nose and mouth at all times even when six-feet social distancing exists.
+There are very few times when it could be acceptable to not wear a face covering: eating meals on campus, when alone in a private room, private office, private vehicle, cubicle space when appropriate social distancing can be maintained, walking in a more isolated area with no other people in proximity, or when exercising outside when appropriate social distancing can be maintained.

 - If you are alone in an office, you are not required to wear a face mask (unless you so desire).
 However, once you step out of your office into a common area, you must wear your face mask.